leloco/leoneifler.dev/content/blog/host-your-own-cloud-self-hosting-nextcloud-on-proxmox-made-easy-part-1/index.md

 In a world full of data leaks and privacy breaches, protecting your personal data has never been more important.
 Hosting your own Nextcloud instance gives you full control over your digital life — your files, calendars, contacts, and even your passwords — all stored securely on your own terms.<br>
 And most importantly, it's a great way to learn something new — from Linux basics, over containers to server management.
 <br>
-This guide will show you how to set up your own secure, private Nextcloud server—giving you full control over your data and privacy.
+This guide will show you how to set up your own secure, private Nextcloud server with the LEMP-Stack<sup><a href="#fn1">1</a></sup> — giving you full control over your data and privacy.
 And trust me, once it’s set up, you won’t want to go back.

 # Prerequisites